panzerdp/dmitripavlutin.com/content/posts/103-timeout-fetch-request/index.md

 By default a `fetch()` request timeouts at the time setup by the browser.
 In Chrome, for example, this setting equals 300 seconds.
 That's way more than a user would expect for a simple network request to complete.

-A good approach when making newtork requests is to put a request timeout of about 8 - 10 seconds.
+A good approach when making network requests is to put a request timeout of about 8 - 10 seconds.

-As shown in the post, using `setTimeout()` and abort controller you can create `fetch()` requests onfigured to timeout when you'd like to.
+As shown in the post, using `setTimeout()` and abort controller you can create `fetch()` requests configured to timeout when you'd like to.

 Please check the [browser support](https://caniuse.com/?search=abort%20controller) of the abort controller because as of 2020 it is an experimental technology.
 There's also a [polyfill](https://github.com/mo/abortcontroller-polyfill) for it.

-Without the use of abort controller there's no way you can stop a `fetch()` request.
-Be aware to not use solutions like [this](https://stackoverflow.com/a/46946573/1894471), where the abort controller isn't used.
+Without the use of an abort controller, there's no way you can stop a `fetch()` request.
+Don't use solutions like [this](https://stackoverflow.com/a/46946573/1894471), where the abort controller isn't used.

 *Do you consider timing out network requests a good practice?*